muchdogesec/stix2extensions/README.md

 ### Misc

 Note, this repository also contains two scripts under `stix2extensions/tools`; 1) `creditcard2stix.py`, and 2) `crypto2stix.py`.
-These are utilities we use in our products.
+These are utilities we use in our products to generate enrichments to the `cryptocurrency-wallet`, `cryptocurrency-transaction`, and `bank-card` objects.

-You should use the core repositories for this data [creditcard2stix](https://github.com/muchdogesec/creditcard2stix) and [crypto2stix](https://github.com/muchdogesec/crypto2stix) respectively.

 ## Support